annecnegrao/hydrodyn/README.md

 Where x is the horizontal distance in meters, S0 is the slope and z is the depth.

-Into info_canal there is some information for the symulation.
+Into info_canal.txt there is some information for the symulation.

 Into arc_eventos.txt there is a list with the file name of events that will be simulated.